gitcseme/Sightline_QA_Automation_POM/README.md

 	2. newProject - if it is YES then project creation and user assignment will be done.
 	3. ingestion - if it YES then ingestion will be done
 	4. suite - to run required suites, it should be Smoke or Regression only
-	5. numberOfDataSets -  if 1 then one data set will be ingested, if 3 then 3 data sets will be ingested(we                                                go with option 1 for smoke suite)
+	5. numberOfDataSets -  if 1 then one data set will be ingested, if 3 then 3 data sets will be ingested(we                                                go with option 1 for smoke suite).
+We have two test data xmls with the name TestData_Smoke(when its is 1) and 	TestData_Regression(when it is 3).

+	Note: Since we validate test cases based on documnet counts for searches, tags, folders and etc.. we are going with fixed datasets.
+If one wish to changes the datasets then should take care of expected resuts in the test data/scripts.

 	6. browserName - On which browser you wish to run, CHROME or IE

 5. Open testng.xml